Accounting Principles and Policies

 • Realization concept

-Below is a brief explanation of these concepts keeping in mind the syllabus and its requirements:
+Below is the brief explanation of these concepts keeping in mind the syllabus and its requirements:

 1. Dual Aspect Concept:

-This concept states that accounting is based on the double-entry system, which means an equal amount of credit follows every debit.
+This concept states that accounting is based on the double-entry system, that means an equal amount of credit follows every debit.